Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 Overall, I do think the model was accurate.
 I think zooming in on the texture of the tissues while reducing the overall pixelation was the best way to run an effective model without putting too much stress on the RAM and CPU.
 ## Discussion
+Overall, I think the model was trained pretty successfully.
+I did many different versions of my code to try and get the model validation accuracy higher, but I think the reason the accuracy was not going even higher was because there were far more CE images in the dataset than there were LAA, which was pretty difficult to train off of.
+I had to make sure I was getting the LAA photos in my training dataset.
+I originally thought shrinking the dataset would help, but that only decreased the number of LAA I had in my training.

+The reformatting of the images was pretty successful.
+The reformatting was able to capture the details of the tissues without using a large ammount of pixels.
+It also eliminated that white space that came with many of the images.
+Reformatting was necessary, regardless of the way it was done.
+The pictures were all different sizes, and some had a lot of white space.
+It was impossible to use just a portion of the imag without losing potential data.

+Due to the data being so large, I had to split up the code into to parts.
+I loaded a version that created a dataset of .npy files, after splitting the important aspects of the images into their respective tiles.
+Then I commented out that part of the code, and I ran the code again with just the code that placed the tiles together and executed the model.
+I put the .npy files I had previously created with the input files.
+There was not a lot of test data, so I only had to do these steps for the training.
+The test data I was able to do in one run.

 ## Summary